pagkly/Zed/Investopedia3/What the Loan-to-Cost Ratio (LTC) Tells Us.md

 What the Loan-to-Cost Ratio (LTC) Tells Us
 ## What Is the Loan-To-Cost Ratio (LTC)?

-The loan-to-cost (LTC) ratio is a metric used in [commercial real estate](https://www.investopedia.com/terms/c/commercialrealestate.asp) construction to compare the financing of a project (as offered by a loan) with the cost of building the project.
-The LTC ratio allows commercial real estate lenders to determine the risk of offering a [construction loan](https://www.investopedia.com/terms/c/construction-loan.asp).
+The loan-to-cost (LTC) ratio is a metric used in [[commercial real estate]](https://www.investopedia.com/terms/c/commercialrealestate.asp) construction to compare the financing of a project (as offered by a loan) with the cost of building the project.
+The LTC ratio allows commercial real estate lenders to determine the risk of offering a [[construction loan]](https://www.investopedia.com/terms/c/construction-loan.asp).
 It also allows developers to understand the amount of equity they retain during a construction project.
-Similar to the LTC ratio, the [loan-to-value (LTV) ratio](https://www.investopedia.com/terms/l/loantovalue.asp) also compares the construction loan amount but with the fair-market value of the project after completion.
+Similar to the LTC ratio, the [[loan-to-value (LTV) ratio]](https://www.investopedia.com/terms/l/loantovalue.asp) also compares the construction loan amount but with the fair-market value of the project after completion.

 ## The Formula for LTC Is